Billy ThunderKloud & the Chieftones

-In 1966, Vincent Clifford appeared as himself on the December 26, 1966 episode of To Tell The Truth where he was introduced, along with two imposters, as lead singer of the Chieftones band.
+In 1966, Vincent Clifford appeared as himself on the December 26, 1966, episode of To Tell The Truth where he was introduced, along with two imposters, as lead singer of the Chieftones band.
 Tom Poston was the only panelist to correctly identify Clifford.
 After Clifford's identity was revealed, the band performed live, on-stage, for the studio and TV viewing audience.

 Their song "I Shouldn't Have Did What I Done" is featured on the 2014 compilation album Native North America, Vol. 1.
 The album was nominated for Best Historical Album at the 2016 Grammy Awards.

-After seeing a performance of Billy ThunderKloud and the Chieftones at the Minnesota State Fair, Walt Disney himself gave his personal pet mountain lion to Billy as a gift.
+After seeing a performance of Billy ThunderKloud and the Chieftones at Walt Disney World, Walt Disney himself gave his personal pet mountain lion to Billy as a gift.
 His name was Sim-Au-Git and he traveled with the band on their tour bus.